What is the USPS Form 1583?

 Yes, getting your identity verified online through an online notary is possible.
 We highly recommend opting for the online option due to its convenience.
 Our trusted online notary partners have an excellent track record, and for a nominal fee, they can notarize your USPS Form 1583 within minutes!

-However, if you prefer the traditional in-person method, you would typically contact your preferred business center or notary to inquire about their availability, schedule an appointment, and then visit them in person.
+However, if you prefer the traditional in-person method, please contact your mail center operator to inquire about their availability, schedule an appointment, and then visit them in person.

 How Do I Process the USPS Form 1583 if I’m Not a U.S. Resident?